Skip to main content

 Rule 3701-3-13 | Isolation requirement.

-A person infected with one of the following specified diseases or conditions shall be isolated as set forth in this rule:
+A person infected with one of the following specified diseases or conditions is tobe isolated as set forth in this rule:

-(A) Amebiasis: a person with amebiasis who attends a child care center or works in a sensitive occupation shall be excluded from the child care center or work in the sensitive occupation and may return after diarrhea has ceased and three follow-up stool specimens are negative for Entamoeba histolytica.
+(A) Amebiasis: a person with amebiasis who attends a child care center or works in a sensitive occupation is tobe excluded from the child care center or work in the sensitive occupation and may return when chemotherapy has been completed and diarrhea has ceased.

-(B) Campylobacteriosis: a person with campylobacteriosis who attends a child care center or works in a sensitive occupation shall be excluded from the child care center or work in the sensitive occupation and may return when the following conditions are met:
+(B) Campylobacteriosis: a person with campylobacteriosis who attends a child care center or works in a sensitive occupation is to be excluded from the child care center or work in the sensitive occupation and may return when the following conditions are met:

 (1) A child may return to a child care center after his or her diarrhea has ceased.